 By signing this page, I affirm that I have read and understand the contents of this course Syllabus Statement, the Professional Integrity Statement, and the University Class Policies.
 I understand that at any time during the course, I may request clarification, if needed.

+Printed Name

+Signature

-Printed Name Signature Date [After reading the course syllabu s and this page, please print and sign the his form then turn it in to the professor.]
-Course Name and Number Syllabus Semester, Year Page 8 of 10
+[After reading the course syllabus and this page, please print and sign this form then turn it in to the

 Pedagogy and Professional Responsibilities Course Correlation to TAC §228.30